squashql/squashql/README.md

 ServiceAccountCredentials credentials = ...; // to be defined
 String projectId = ...; // to be defined
-String datasetName = ...;// to be defined BigQueryDatastore ds = new BigQueryDatastore(ServiceAccountCredentials credentials, String projectId, String datasetName);
+String datasetName = ...;// to be defined BigQueryDatastore ds = new BigQueryDatastore(credentials, projectId, datasetName);
 BigQueryQueryEngine qe = new BigQueryQueryEngine(ds);
 ```

-See how to create a [credentials object](https://cloud.google.com/bigquery/docs/authentication/service-account-file)
+See how to create a [credentials object in BigQuery documentation](https://cloud.google.com/bigquery/docs/authentication/service-account-file)

 ## API